neph1/NetbeansAiCodeCompletion/README.md

 Use any open ai compatible api or provider to get code completion (fill in the middle) in Netbeans IDE.

 Uses the code completion function and is prompted using ctrl+space.
 You can then select the top-most option with enter (no "ghost code")

+Does not provide models or backend.
+It's simply routing to wherever you get your tokens.